There are two types of complaints; misconduct and overcharging.

 Regardless of the amount in dispute, the Commissioner may recommend a reduction of, or a refund of some or all of, the legal fees billed to the client.
 A recommendation made by the Commissioner is not binding.

-If the recommendation is not accepted, and if the amount in dispute is less than $10,000, then the Commissioner may (having first gone through a specified process) make a binding determination as to whether or not there has been overcharging and if so, the amount of the overcharge.
+If the recommendation is not accepted, and if the amount in dispute is no more than $50,000 (for a complaint made on or after 1 December 2019) or $10,000 (for a complaint made before that date), then the Commissioner may (having first gone through a specified process) make a binding determination as to whether or not there has been overcharging and if so, the amount of the overcharge.